 - 6. The touch screen does not respond to touch operation: - 1) Check whether the Touch button backlight on the front panel is lighted up.
 If not, the touch screen is not turned on.
 Press the button to enable the touch screen - 2) Restart the instrument. - 7.
-The USB storage device cannot be recognized: - 1) Check whether the USB storage device can work normally. - 2) Make sure whether the USB interface can work normally. - 3) Make sure that the USB storage device being used is flash storage type.
-This oscilloscope does not support hardware storage type. - 4) Restart the instrument and then insert the USB storage device to check it. - 5) If the USB storage device still cannot be used normally, please contact SIGLENT.
+The USB storage device cannot be recognized: - 1) Check whether the USB storage device can work normally. - 2) Make sure whether the USB interface can work normally. - Make sure that the USB storage device being used is flash storage type.
+This oscilloscope does not support hardware storage type. - 4) Make sure that the U disk system format is FAT32. - 5) Restart the instrument and then insert the USB storage device to check it. - 6) If the USB storage device still cannot be used normally, please contact SIGLENT.